nolenzhao/blog/content/posts/uc++.md

 Below is a list of features which I believe have immediately practicality in C++, even for sequential programs.

 ### Finally Clause
 This is already a feature in Java, Python, C#, etc. The `finally` clause executes regardless of the control flow of the `try/except` block.
-Regardless of the outcome of the write, we should unconditionally release the mutex lock to prevent deadlock.
+In the example below, regardless of the outcome of the write, we should unconditionally release the mutex lock before returning to prevent deadlock.
 The `finally` block is ran immediately following the statement to `return/raise` in this example.
 Python also has the context manager[^1] with similar semantics.

 ```python
 def write_shared(path: str) -> int: